aroranipun12/Coding-Interview-101/README.md

 Try to code it yourself (atleast give 15 mins of thought)

 ## Step 3
-If you cannot think of any logic then see my code
+If you cannot think of any logic then see code and then after understanding the logic try to code it yourself

 ## Step 4
 If you can think of a better solution, let me know